One of the most common questions parents ask when teaching their kids how to ride a bike is;

 1. What age is best for a balance bike?

-Balance bikes come with smaller frames and smaller wheels which allows kids to ride balance bike from the very young age of 18 months.
+Balance bikes come with smaller frames and smaller wheels, allowing kids to ride balance bikes from the very young age of 18 months.

-This helps increases the coordination and balance from a very early age that is useful in a transition to a bigger bike, but also later in life.
+This helps increase the coordination and balance from a very early age that is useful in a transition to a bigger bike and later in life.

 2. Can I just remove the bike pedals?

-Technically, you could remove the pedals but that’s not something I would recommend.
-Pedal bikes are heavier, come with bigger wheels & frames, and they can’t be ridden by very young kids.
-Also, it requires a special set of tools to remove pedals.
+Technically, you could remove the pedals, but that’s not something I would recommend.
+Pedal bikes are more solemn, come with bigger wheels & frames, and very young kids can’t ride them.
+Also, it requires a particular set of tools to remove pedals.

 3. How will my child learn to pedal?

-Pedaling is easier to master than learning to keep balance, however, you can always let your child learn to pedal on a trike before making a transition to a balance bike.
-This way, they will have the easiest time switching to a bigger pedal bike without the need for training wheels.
+Pedaling is more comfortable to master than learning to keep balance.
+However, you can always let your child know to pedal on a trike before making a transition to a balance bike.
+This way, they will have the most comfortable time switching to a bigger pedal bike without the need for training wheels.